darryncampbell/DataWedgeReactNative/README.md

 * npm install
 * react-native run-android

+**If you receive `Task :app:validateSigningDebug FAILED` then please see [this StackOverflow post](https://stackoverflow.com/questions/57104357/react-native-task-appvalidatesigningdebug-failed)**

 ## Setup
 Any Zebra mobile computer running Android which supports Datawedge should work with this sample but the complexity of setup will depend on your Datawedge version